voicuemil1996/XmlProject/readme.txt

-		-Product -> here are defined the attributes of the product type and also it is overridden the method compareTo of interface Comparable (which will help later for sorting the data) -XML_parser -> it is used to parse the data from the input file -XML_creator -> it use XML_parser to get the needed data which is processed as it is required.
-Using the proccessed data, in the end it writes the output files
-		-main Class -> firstly it uses a search method to get the valid input files.
-After that, for each input found it uses XML_creator in order to get the output files
+		-Product -> here are defined the attributes of the product type and also it is overridden the method compareTo of interface Comparable (which will help later for sorting the data) -XmlParser -> it is used to parse the data from the input file and store it in a Product list -XmlCreator -> it use XmlParser to get the needed data which is processed as it is required.
+Using the proccessed data, in the end it writes the output files -XmlProcessor -> firstly it uses a search method to get the valid input files.
+After that, for each input found it uses XmlCreator in order to get the output files